AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 When configuring sFTP, use the information from your SSH access environment command: `<project-id>-<environment-id>--<app-name>@ssh<cloud-host>`

 - **Username**: All content before the `@` in your SSH access destination.
 - **Password**: You do not need a password for sFTP. sFTP access uses the SSH key based authentication.
 - **Host**: All content after the `@` in your SSH access.
 - **Port**: 22, which is the default SSH port.
 - **SSH** Private Key: If necessary, provide the location of your private key to the sFTP client.
 By default, private keys are stored in the `~/.ssh` directory.

 Depending on the client, you may need to enter additional options and setup to complete SSH authentication for sFTP.
 Review the documentation for your selected client.

 For **Starter environments and Pro Integration environments**, you may also want to consider [adding a `mount`](../application/properties.md#mounts) for access to a specific directory.
 You would add the mount to your `.magento.app.yaml` file.
 For a list of writable directories, see [Project structure](../project/file-structure.md).
 This mount point only works in those environments.

-For **Pro Staging and Production environments**, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request sFTP access.
-We can create a mount point and provide access to the specific `pub/media` folder.
+For **Pro Staging and Production environments**, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request sFTP access and a mount point for access to the specific `pub/media` folder.

 ## SSH tunneling